LearnDash vs Teachable 2023: Which Is The Best E-Learning Platform?

 Teachable has a dashboard with a lot of data.
 You can see how much you’ve earned and your student’s grades.
 You can see how many lectures you have completed, quiz scores, and videos.

-The information from sales reports is used to show how much money you make.
 For example, it will tell you how many affiliates, classes, and discounts there were.
 It may also show which payment gateway you registered with.
 There is also a time frame for the report.

 As LearnDash does not handle payments, this information about your sales report is easy to find in Teachable, which does.